Our school provides students with all the necessary facilities for a well-rounded, interactive and engaging learning experience.

 The new school building has 83 classrooms, all fitted with Promethean’s interactive white boards that have build-in award winning software.
 It has a very large and well-stocked library, 14 science laboratories, 10 ICT rooms, 5 art rooms, 2 music rooms, 2 drama studios, 6 design and technology rooms.

-The school will also have a new Sports Hall, that will be able to accommodate four badminton courts and three cricket practice nets and a Multi-Use Games Area (MUGA).
+The school has also a new Sports Hall, that can accommodate four badminton courts and three cricket practice nets and two Multi-Use Games Area (MUGA).

 Our Upper School is a fine traditional building which was previously Wembley County Grammar School and includes a newly built Sixth Form centre and specialist Technology, Drama and Art facilities.

 Digital technologies have become integral to the lives of children and young people, both within schools and outside school.
 These technologies are powerful tools, which open up new opportunities for everyone.
 These technologies can stimulate discussion, promote creativity and stimulate awareness of context to promote effective learning.

 At Alperton we have a policy of allowing ALL students access to ALL learning resources.